csmoulaison/cicero/README.md

 # Cicero: Low-Level Compiled Language
 Cicero is a simple language written in C as a learning project.
 It compiles to 64 bit NASM assembly and is assembled and linked with GCC.
+The compiler executable is found at **bin/cicero**, and has only been built on my Arch Linux machine.

 The compiler code is fairly straightforward and imperative, and there's a lot of cleanup to do from it's current state.
 It utilizes a single-pass, recursive descent parser.
 Operator precedence parsing is implemented using the Pratt parsing approach, which is so simple it feels like cheating.
 NASM code is printed directly the a .asm file while parsing.
 I need to do some work soon to extricate these two concerns.